System Clock and Time Protocols

 timezone is America/Los_Angeles

-Network Time Protocol (NTP) is enabled on the switch by default, and time settings from any properly configured NTP server will override manual setting of the system clock.
+EOS enables Network Time Protocol (NTP) on the switch by default, and time settings from any properly configured NTP server override the manual setting of the system clock.

 NTP servers synchronize time settings of systems running an NTP client.
-The switch supports NTP versions 1 through 4.
-The default is version 4.
-After configuring the switch to synchronize with an NTP server, it may take up to ten minutes for the switch to set its clock.
-The running-config lists NTP servers that the switch is configured to use.
+The switch supports NTP versions 1 through 4, and uses version 4 by default.
+After configuring the switch to synchronize with an NTP server, it may take up to ten minutes for the switch to set the clock.
+Select the configured running-config lists of the NTP servers that the switch uses.

 Configuring the NTP Server

 The ntp server command adds a server to the list or modifies the parameters of a previously listed address.
-When the system contains multiple NTP servers, the prefer keyword can be used to specify a preferred NTP server, which will be used as the NTP server if not discarded by NTP.
+When the system contains multiple NTP servers, the prefer keyword can be used to specify a preferred NTP server and uses it as the NTP server.

-Note that all NTP servers must be in the same VRF, and that they are added in the default VRF if no VRF is specified.
+Note that all NTP servers must be in the same VRF and added in the default VRF if you do notspecify a VRF.

-The system clock is set via NTP if NTP is enabled and there is at least one NTP server properly configured on the switch, and NTP overrides manual setting of the system clock.
-NTP is enabled by default.
-To disable NTP, use the no ntp command.
+NTP sets the system clock if enabled and if the switch has one properly configured NTP server.
+NTP overrides the manual setting of the system clock.
+EOS enables NTP by default.
+To disable NTP, select the no ntp command.

 Example

-These commands add three NTP servers, designating the second server as preferred.
+Use the following commands to add three NTP servers and designate the second server as the preferred NTP server.

 Configuring the NTP Source

-To control the address to which NTP responses to the switch are sent, a local interface can be specified as the source in outgoing NTP packets using the ntp local-interface command.
-The IP address of that interface is then used as the source address in all outgoing NTP packets unless the switch is acting as an NTP server and a server-specific source is configured using the source option of the ntp server command.
+A local interface can be specified as the source in outgoing NTP packets using the ntp local-interface command to control the address to send NTP responses to the switch.
+The IP address of that interface uses the source address in all outgoing NTP packets unless the switch acts as an NTP server and a server-specific source configured using the source option of the ntp server command.

 Example